 You’re about to get on the road when you realize someone took a blade to your tires.
 So, does insurance cover slashed tires?
 If you have comprehensive insurance, then yes, your insurance covers slashed tires.
 It doesn’t matter how many tires are slashed, either.
 But, whether or not you should make an insurance claim is another story.

 Read on to learn all about insurance coverage for slashed tires, then check out our review of the best car insurance providers to start your search for better coverage.
-You can enter your zip code below in the free quote tool to compare rates from top providers in your area.
+You can enter your zip code above in the free quote tool to compare rates from top providers in your area.

 Does Insurance Cover Slashed Tires?

 Yes, comprehensive insurance can cover slashed tires, and collision insurance can cover damaged tires depending on the situation.

 If your tires have been slashed, the first step is figuring out if you’re covered by your auto insurance company.
 This all depends on the type of insurance coverage that’s included in your vehicle’s policy, as well as how the tires were damaged.

 It Depends On The Type Of Insurance Coverage You Have

 Bodily injury and property damage liability insurance covers damages or losses that were the result of an accident that you caused.